VirtualBox

 2. Open and follow installation wizard

-3. Allow kernel extension in System Preferences > Security
+3. Allow kernel extension / system extension in System Settings > Privacy & Security

 Linux (Ubuntu/Debian)